 HOW KEYSTONE HABITS CAN IMPROVE EMPLOYEE ENGAGMENT

-At Gabriel Stulman’s six restaurants in Manhattan, a quiet revolution is underway.
+At Gabriel Stulman’s small restaurant empire in New York City’s West Village, a quiet revolution is underway.
 It’s a movement designed to cultivate a vital component of success in nearly every business or industry you can imagine: employee engagement.
 Stulman’s battle cry is simple; happier workers lead to happier guests.

 “Treat celebrities like locals, and locals like celebrities, because everyone loves to be made to feel special.” – Gabe Stulman